 This drying coat also has a snood built in, perfect to tuck those spaniel ears in and velcro it up.
 Some people say that say it slips because the straps are velcro rather than a rope tied round but I’ve never experienced this, and I have a speedy spaniel who runs around with it on.
 It is also flexible and comfortable for mine to move around in but also snuggle up in a ball.

 Wilma had a gorgeous light blue Ruff and Tumbles coat but has grown out of it so I need to buy another to update her wardrobe.
 Woody has Navy & Mustard which was their special Crufts design this year.
 You can also have the coats personalised with the dogs names on, so there’s no mix up in coats.
 Of course measurements are important but these guys easily size up your dogs through their weight.
-Woody is 17kg so wears a ML which is about £41.50 depending on your colour.
+Woody is 17kg so wears a ML which is about £43.95 depending on your colour.
+You can get 10% off all Ruff and Tumble products at Archie’s of Cheltenham with the code COTSWOLDSPANIELS.

 These are my top 3 Dog Drying Coats; I hope these recommendations can help in some way if you’re trying to solve the wet dog situation this Winter.
 Or if you have another drying coat that you absolutely love then let us know in the comments!
 It’s always great to hear about products that others have tried and tested.